Assumptions of Randomness in Cosmology Models

 But the specification of this set of ``external'' events (not meant to be derived in the model, but rather assumed random) is often glossed over.
 Someone like Laplace, or another classical deist, might assume this to be the set of positions and speeds of all particles at the initial state of the Universe.
 The Creator would set them up, then retire, leaving the rest to the equations of physics.
 But this choice is quite arbitrary.
-The Creator could as easily set up the {\em final} state of the Universe at random.
+The Creator could as easily set up the final state of the Universe at random.
 (As all equations known to Laplace were time-reversible.)
 Then the initial state would be very non-random!
-Even more elegant would be to set externally both initial {\em and final} positions of particles (and those on borders, if any), but no speeds.
-After all, the positions of a thrown stone at two moments of time, determine its trajectory in-between.
-Different choices of events designated as external, and assumed random, lead to quite different predictions.
+This may just flip the timeline, but even more elegant would be to set externally both initial {\em and final} positions of particles (and those on borders, if any), but no speeds.
+After all, the positions of a thrown stone at two moments of time determine its trajectory in-between.
+Different choices of events designated as external and random, lead to quite different predictions.

 The model also needs to describe what is a legitimate set of observations, which includes specifying the observer (say, the humanity with its followers).
-Some models have the Universe as a whole in a pure state, any perceived entropy is due to the whole being unobservable: any specific observer can see only a part, which is in a mixed state.
+Some models have the Universe as a whole in a pure state, any perceived entropy is due to the whole being unobservable: each specific observer can see only a part,\footnote {The unitary evolution of the whole Universe preserves its pure state.
+Observers can be separated by horizons but even if not, the heat escaping to the horizon leaves the remaining observable subsystem in a mixed high entropy state.
+If the Universe stops expanding and recollapses, the escaped heat returns, and being entangled with the left behind matter, might restore its pure state.
+However, imagining the mechanism for this is tricky, which provokes switching to more complicated infinite models that face problems, including those discussed below.} which is in a mixed state.
+(In QM, unlike Classical Physics, parts can have higher entropy than the whole.)
 Then the choice of the observer is actually the source of the randomness.
-While the theory may be largely indifferent to the choice of a specific observer, it may be impossible to formulate without such a choice: remote observers cannot communicate and combine their experiences.
-The choice of the observer is as much a part of a complete model, as is the choice of state of the rest of the universe.
+While the theory may be largely indifferent to that choice, it may be impossible to formulate without one: remote observers cannot communicate to combine experiences.
+The choice of the observer is as much a part of a complete model, as is the state of the rest of the universe.